-6.3.8 To prepare a rolling programme of proposed capital expenditure, in accordance with the agreed financial strategy, for initial consideration by the Chief Constable's Management Team and then for presentation to the Police and Crime Commissioner.
-Each scheme shall identify the total capital cost of the project and any additional revenue commitments.
+- 6.3.9 To prepare two capital plans, in accordance with the agreed financial strategy, for initial consideration by the Chief Constable's Management Team and then for presentation to the Police and Crime Commissioner. - 6.3.10 The first capital plan shall identify the total capital cost of the project and any additional revenue commitments covering the whole life cycle of projects.
+This capital projects plan will be prepared on the basis of categorising capital projects according to the stage at which they are in the typical life-cycle of a project.
+This life-cycle varies depending on the nature of the capital asset being created.

-- 6.3.9 To prepare project appraisals (i.e. the Business Proposal Form) for all schemes in the draft medium term year capital programme for submission to the Treasurer and Police and Crime Commissioner for consideration for inclusion in the capital programme.
-These appraisals will include all additional revenue and capital costs. - 6.3.10 Each capital project shall have a named officer responsible for sponsoring the scheme, monitoring progress, ensuring completion of the scheme and post implementation review. - 6.3.11 To identify, and consider the application of, in consultation with the Treasurer, available sources of funding for the medium term capital programme, including the identification of potential capital receipts from disposal of property. - 6.3.12 A gap may be identified between available resources and required capital investment.
-Requirements should be prioritised by the Chief Constable to enable the Police and Crime Commissioner to make informed judgements as to which schemes should be included in the capital programme, the minimum level of funding required for each scheme and the potential phasing of capital expenditure. - 6.3.13 All schemes within the draft medium term capital programme should incorporate realistic estimates of future price inflation. - 6.3.14 Approval of the medium term capital programme by the Police and Crime Commissioner in February each year authorises the Director of Finance to seek planning permissions, incur professional fees and preliminary expenses as appropriate, commit expenditure against approved schemes, subject to 6.3.15. - 6.3.15 To ensure that no finance leases or other credit arrangements are entered into without the prior approval of the Treasurer.
+- 6.3.11The second will be a published capital budget which will be a subset of the capital projects plan.
+Projects should be included in the published capital budget when it has passed a particular stage in the lifecycle.
+For internal management purposes, all stages should be part of the capital projects plan. - 6.3.12 To prepare a fully costed project plan (with costings for each life cycle stage) for all schemes for submission to the Treasurer and Police and Crime Commissioner for consideration for inclusion in the capital projects plan.
+These appraisals will include all additional revenue and capital costs. - 6.3.13 Each capital project shall have a named officer responsible for sponsoring the scheme, monitoring progress, ensuring completion of the scheme and post implementation review. - 6.3.14 To identify, and consider the application of, in consultation with the Treasurer, available sources of funding for the capital programme, including the identification of potential capital receipts from disposal of property. - 6.3.15 A gap may be identified between available resources and required capital investment.
+Requirements should be prioritised by the Chief Constable to enable the Police and Crime Commissioner to make informed judgements as to which schemes should be included in the capital programme budget, the minimum level of funding required for each scheme and the potential phasing of capital expenditure.

+6.3.16 All schemes within the capital projects plan should incorporate realistic estimates of future price inflation.

+6.3.17 Approval of the capital programme budget by the Police and Crime Commissioner in February each year authorises the Director of Finance to seek planning permissions, incur professional fees and preliminary expenses as appropriate, commit expenditure against approved schemes, subject to 6.3.15.

+6.3.18 To ensure that no finance leases or other credit arrangements are entered into without the prior approval of the Treasurer.

-6.3.16 To make recommendations to the Police and Crime Commissioner on the most appropriate level of revenue support, application of reserves, and appropriate levels of borrowing under the Prudential Code, and other funding, to support the capital programme.
+6.3.19 To make recommendations to the Police and Crime Commissioner on the most appropriate level of revenue support, application of reserves, and appropriate levels of borrowing under the Prudential Code, and other funding, to support the capital budget.

-6.3.17 To approve a fully funded medium term capital programme.
+6.3.20 To approve a fully funded medium term capital budget.